If you think U.S. stocks are having a good run, consider what’s been happening in Japan.

 There’s reason to be cautious about that strategy now, however.
 The currency has already fallen close to 20%.
 “I don’t think the yen will weaken a ton from here,” says Marc Tommasi, head of global investment strategy at Manning & Napier.

 And at this point, the important factor isn’t so much currency but whether Abenomics continues to produce structural reforms.
 “That’s when you’d see institutions start buying and the rally extended,” says Laurence Taylor.

 Use pros to make a bigger bet

-If you’re intrigued by the opportunity for a Japan turnaround and want more than the market-average position, look at two excellent actively managed funds, First Eagle Overseas FIRST EAGLE FUNDS OVERSEAS FUND CL'A' SGOVX -0.7601% and MONEY 70 member Oakmark International, which both have about 25% of their assets in Japan.
+If you’re intrigued by the opportunity for a Japan turnaround and want more than the market-average position, look at two excellent actively managed funds, First Eagle Overseas FIRST EAGLE OVERSEAS FUND A SGOVX 0.31% and MONEY 70 member Oakmark International, which both have about 25% of their assets in Japan.
 Managers for both funds have a strong record of finding companies selling at a discount to the value of their underlying business.

 Over the past 10 years they’ve beaten more than 95% of their peers, according to Morningstar.
 Both hedge the yen, but only partially, offering some protection from changes in the currency in either direction.
 That ready-for-anything approach seems suited to a market where so much is changing so quickly.